jamesmontemagno/InAppBillingPlugin/README.md

 Consumable purchases have a separate API and work a bit different on each platform:

 * Android: Must be purchased first and then consumed, recommended to pass in a purchaseToken from the purchase.
-* iOS: Works the same as a purchase, purchased and you track consumption in code
+* iOS: Simply returns null because when you purchase the item it is instantly consumed.
 * UWP: Must be purchased first and then consumed.